standard-crypto/farcaster-js/packages/farcaster-js-neynar/CONTRIBUTING.md

 # ...or from from this package's directory
 yarn signer

-  NeynarAPI
-    Create/Register a signer for testing
-      ✔ can create a signer (475ms)
-      ✔ can generate a signature (78ms)
 Set env var INTEGRATION_TEST_NEYNAR_SIGNER_UUID=<signer uuid>
 Set env var INTEGRATION_TEST_NEYNAR_SIGNER_PUBLIC_KEY=<signer public key>
 Open url farcaster://signed-key-request?token=<token> on a logged in ios device to approve signer If using an android device, use url https://client.warpcast.com/deeplinks/signed-key-request?token=<token>
-      ✔ can register a signer (834ms)

 ```

 Save the signer uuid and public key, and approve the signer request on your mobile device.